Last Updated on April 25, 2023

 After almost two years, I’m finally finding a new system to help with these issues.
 I was starting to get used to drinking our tap too, but Justin was very insistent on filtered water.

 I stumbled into the world of activated charcoal when trying to make eyeliner and mascara.
 I watched this great video tutorial, but making it from scratch seems difficult and time-consuming.
-I am so grateful Rainbow has it in bulk!
+Luckily, Rainbow has it in bulk, and I am so grateful for that!

+And then the idea was born — how to filter water without a filter, using activated charcoal.
 Instead of using activated charcoal particles, I just use an entire activated charcoal stick.
-It works the same as every other filter just in a different form.
+It works the same as every other filter, just in a different form.

 Activated charcoal naturally bonds with toxins.
-The sticks remove mercury, chlorine, copper, and even lead.
+This means your homemade water filter will remove mercury, chlorine, copper, and even lead.
 It does not remove fluoride.
 So, don’t worry!
 I am getting plenty of fluoride without having it in my toothpaste.

-They last around 4 months.
+This simple, non plastic water filter will last around 4 months.
 They do take a little bit of maintenance.
 Every 3-4 weeks the surface will fill up with toxins.
-You need to release the toxins so it will keep working.
+You need to release the toxins so that it will keep working.
 It’s very simple.
-Just boil the stick for 10-15 minutes, discard the water, and it’s ready to use!
+Just boil the stick for 10-15 minutes, discard the water, and it’s ready to use again!

-Compost it or use it as a deodorizer.
+Nothing really happens to it.
+It simply loses its efficacy at absorbing the toxins and will need to be replaced.
+However, thanks to being a zero waste option, you’re able to compost it or use it as a deodorizer once you’re done using it as a filter.
 I keep one under Nala’s kennel.
 You could keep one in the fridge, by your shoes, or any other place you need to help control odor.

 There is nothing wrong with Brita pitchers.
 It is still wayyyyyy less waste in the long run than buying bottled water.
 But, once your Brita pitcher is no longer in working condition, consider switching to this eco-friendly option.
 Plus, it will save you a lot of money!
 Brita refills aren’t cheap.